ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 Introduction

-The emergence of social media has revolutionised how we connect and share information.
+The rise of social media has transformed how we connect and share information.
 While it offers numerous benefits, it also presents new challenges, including the growing threat of social media blackmail.
-This act involves exploiting compromising or sensitive information, often obtained digitally, to threaten, extort, or manipulate someone online for personal gain.
+This illegal practice involves exploiting compromising or sensitive information, often obtained digitally, to threaten, extort, or manipulate someone online for personal gain.

-This article examines the legal aspects of social media blackmail in Nigeria, exploring both the criminal and civil implications for perpetrators, as well as the legal avenues available to victims seeking protection and recourse.
+This article explores the legal landscape of social media blackmail in Nigeria, examining both the criminal and civil implications for perpetrators and the legal avenues available to victims seeking protection and recourse.

 Understanding Social Media Blackmail